 Basically, their answer is YES.

-The dose of HCQ used was 600 mg per day.
-They were not given zinc and apparently were not given any sort of antibiotic, either.
-The authors concluded that for patients in a hospital and needing oxygen, HCQ doesn’t do much to improve their condition.
-They admitted they did not know if giving it earlier would be more effective.
+The dose of HCQ used was 600 mg per day, but without zinc or antibiotic.
+The authors concluded that for patients in a hospital needing and on oxygen, HCQ doesn’t do much.